 You need to have a standard auto insurance policy to get this coverage.
-For your gap insurance to be in effect, you need to carry physical damage coverages of collision and comprehensive on your vehicle in addition to your state’s required minimum liability insurance requirements.
-This “full coverage” of liability and physical damage coverage is also normally required by the bank or lending institution where you got your car loan.
+For your gap insurance to be in effect, you must carry physical damage coverages of collision and comprehensive on your vehicle in addition to your state’s required minimum liability insurance requirements.
+The bank or lending institution where you got your car loan usually requires this “full coverage” of liability and physical damage coverage.

 Can I purchase gap insurance on a used vehicle?

 Yes, typically you can.
 State laws and insurance companies’ guidelines vary, but there are gap policies that are available for used cars that are financed.
 It’s beneficial when the value of a vehicle, whether new or used, depreciates while you still owe money on the loan or lease.